The Mediterranean Diet 101

 Mediterranean Diet For Vegetarians

-In addition, you can eliminate the fish and seafood as well and supplement with a high quality fish oil supplement with high levels of EPA and DHA.
+In addition, you can eliminate the fish and seafood as well and supplement with a high-quality Omega 3 supplement with high levels of EPA and DHA on Amazon.

 As always, focus on getting your protein from sources such as legumes, nuts, seeds and some soy products such as edamame and tofu.